ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### Computation characteristics

+Use case name:

+: Shared Block Chain Computational claims

+Who will use it:

+: Consortia of Computation systems

+Attestation type:

+: TBD

+Attesting Party:

+: computer system (physical or virtual)

+Relying Party:

+: other computer systems

+Claims used:

+: TBD

+Description:

-A group of enterprises organized as a consortium seeks to deploy computing nodes as the basis of their shared blockchain system.
+: A group of enterprises organized as a consortium seeks to deploy computing nodes as the basis of their shared blockchain system.
 Each member of the consortium  must forward an equal number of computing nodes to participate in the P2P network of nodes that form the basis of the blockchain system.
 In